mit-plv/fiat-crypto/README.md

   + EliminateDead (dead code elimination)
   + Subst01 (substitute let-binders used 0 or 1 times)

 - `Rewriter/*.v`: rewrite rules, rewriting.
-See below for actual stucture of files.
+See below for actual structure of files.
 Defines the passes:
   + RewriteNBE
   + RewriteArith